-Swarm Terms of Service
+Swarm Terms of Use

-Terms of Service
+Terms of Use

 1. Acceptance of These Terms

-Terms of Service
+Terms of Use

 2. Eligibility and Account Responsibility